SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 ### CPEIntegration

-This is a Cube-only feature that can only be activated with the argument `ENABLEFEATURE=CPEINTEGRATION`.
+Enables the Topology app in DataMiner Cube.
 Note that you also need specific protocol changes in order to benefit from this.
+See [Topology app configuration](xref:Topology_app_configuration).

 - **Minimum version**: 9.6.7
 - **Estimated Release version**: To be determined